modotte/project-E3QEZ/README.md

 # Hearties

-A naval combat & trading text game based in the 1650s.
+A naval combat & trading text game based in the Age of Sail

 ## Requirements